-Network information is required on the Avaya SBCE to allocate IP addresses and masks to the interfaces.
+Network information is required on the Avaya SBC to allocate IP addresses and masks to the interfaces.
 Note that only the A1 and B1 interfaces are used, typically the A1 interface is used for the internal side and B1 is used for external.
+Each side of the Avaya SBC can have only one physical interface assigned.